A Beginner's Guide to Understanding Protected Trees

 What happens if I carry out work on a protected tree without permission?

-Yes, you can appeal a TPO or preservation order if you believe it’s not justifiable.
-However, you will need to prove your case and show your argument as to why it is not necessary to appeal the TPO or order to preserve isn’t necessary.
+Yes, you can appeal to a TPO or preservation decision if it’s not justifiable.
+You will have be able to present evidence to back your case and show that you believe that the TPO or preservation order is not necessary.

 Can I remove a protected tree?

-It is illegal to remove protected trees without the required permissions.
-If you require the tree to be removed it is necessary to apply for permission and provide the evidence needed to prove your case.
+It is illegal to remove protected trees without the necessary permissions.
+If you require removal of the tree it is necessary to request permission and submit the evidence needed to prove your case.

 Conclusion

-In conclusion, discovering whether a tree is protected is a crucial step to ensure that any tree work is carried out legally.
-Understanding the different kinds of protection, and knowing how to identify them to ensure you’re following the law and safeguarding the trees that you are responsible for.
-If you’re not sure about the nature of the protection of trees, we suggest seeking professional advice from a reputable tree specialist such as Tree Cutting Brisbane.
-Our experienced arborists will be able to advise you on the protection status of your trees and walk you through the steps to make sure you’re following the legal guidelines.
-With our expertise and commitment to provide high-quality tree services we will help you preserve the beauty and value that your trees have.
-Call us now by calling 1300 725 489 to schedule a consultation and let us help you ensure that your trees are protected and healthy.
+In the end, determining if the tree is protected is a vital aspect in ensuring that any tree work carried out legally.
+By understanding the different types of protection, and knowing how to check for them, you can ensure that you are acting within the law and protecting the trees that you are responsible for.
+If you’re unsure of the nature of the protection of trees, we suggest consulting an expert in tree care, such as Tree Cutting Brisbane.
+Our experienced arborists can advise you on the protection status of your trees and walk you through the required steps to make sure you’re acting within the laws.
+With our experience and dedication to providing top-quality tree care, we can help you preserve the beauty and worth of your trees.
+Contact us today by phone at 1300 725 489 to schedule a consultation, and let us assist you to keep your trees safe and healthy.